 May is all about Wildfire Awareness!
 Join us for this talk with Dr. Ben Wilder to learn about the role of invasive plants in wildfires and other facets of fire in the Sonoran Desert.

 Alarmingly, fire is becoming a more frequent occurrence in the desert.
 Previously, wet winters associated with infrequent El Niño events would be the sole occurrences when fires could establish in desert lowlands.
-This situation has changed with non-native grass invasions.
-In addition, these non-native species are connecting mountain fire regimes with those of the grasslands and deserts below, bridging the ecotone between deserts and forests that overlap with the wildland-urban interface (WUI).
-In this presentation, Dr. Wilder will discuss the 2020 Bighorn Fire in the Santa Catalina Mountains outside Tucson as a case study to better understand the changing nature of fire and the WUI in semi-arid North America.
+This situation has changed with invasions of non-native grasses and other plants.
+In this presentation, using 2020 Bighorn Fire in the Santa Catalina Mountains outside Tucson as an example, Dr. Wilder will will discuss these different elements of wildfire, and also its relationship to people and urban areas.

 Yes.
 This event is free but please register through Eventbrite.